List of Due Dates & Deadlines

-- Trip Cancellation Protection.
-Please refer to the post departure travel protection plan description, the festival’s trip cancellation/no refund policies withn WPSMF Ski Locker for why a group should absolutely consider for its members to purchase “Cancel For Any Reason” (CFAR) Trip Cancellation policies for its members through a 3rd
+- Travel Protection Plans.
+Any type of travel protection plan for group members must be purchased individually with most, if not all reputable student travel insurance providers.
+Therefore, this cost will be incurred by the individual group members.
+Please refer to the festival’s trip cancellation/no refund policies within WPSMF Ski Locker for why a group should absolutely consider for its members to purchase “Cancel For Any Reason” (CFAR) Trip Cancellation policies for its members through an insurance provider.

 Payment Methods Accepted.
 All published festival package prices, performing ensemble charges, additional festival charges, and empty bed space charges are priced for the festival receiving payments by: certified cashier checks, negotiable checks drawn against a financial institution, or bank to bank wired transfer of funds.
 The festival does not typically accept credit cards, PayPal, or any other electronic payment methods that have an associated processing/transaction charge, and/or delay of receiving entire transaction amount.
 If a group had to pay with a credit card, any payment amount would have a processing fee premium added, so the festival would receive the net payment amount as billed to the group.

 The festival can assist a director or music program, who’s school or district utilizes a Purchase Order method of payment.
 However, a director must initiate the PO process early enough to ensure the check is received by the festival’s payment deadline.
 An issued PO number by a school or district is not a received payment.
 If a director is using a PO method to request a payment check, the director must provide the festival office with all necessary steps to assist with the group achieving a PO, since these are different among schools and districts.